Abecid/abecid.github.io/docs/_posts/2022-10-11-knowledge-distillation-ir.md

 ## 4. Experiments
 ### 4.1.
 Datasets
+Pretrain with Eth-XGaze and MPII Dataset.
+Validation on near infrared images of AI Hub dataset.
 ### 4.2.
 Training Details
+2 NVIDIA 3080 GPUs for one week.
 ### 4.3.
 Near infrared performance
 ### 4.4.
 Ablation Study
 Epoch